Lectito

 CLI Usage

-Complete reference for the lectito command-line tool.
+Reference for the lectito command-line tool.

 Basic Syntax

-lectito [OPTIONS] <INPUT>
+lectito [OPTIONS] [INPUT]

-The INPUT can be:
+INPUT can be:

-- A URL (starts with
+- a URL starting with

-http://orhttps://) - A local file path
+http://orhttps:// - a local file path

 -to read from stdin

-Examples
+Common Examples

 lectito https://example.com/article